Lakshadeep/Calendar/Calendar/README.md

    console and waits for user input.
-   Pressing 'n' takes user to next month and pressing 'p' takes user to previous month.
+   Pressing 'n' takes user to next month and pressing 'p' takes user to previous month. \n
-2) Displays previous and next month dates with '*' beside it
+2) Displays previous and next month dates with '*' beside it \n

-3) Provides user option to specify the day of week on which calendar should start.
+3) Provides user option to specify the day of week on which calendar should start. \n

+4) Displays holidays in the month with legends\n